Rural and Underserved Primary Care Early Assurance Program

-- Must maintain a grade of "B" or higher in all courses required for admission to the College of Osteopathic Medicine
+- Maintain a grade of "B" or higher in all courses required for admission to the College of Osteopathic Medicine

-- Must have earned a minimum of 24 honors credit hours and have completed the requirements for the General Honors Award
+- Have earned a minimum of 24 honors credit hours and have completed the requirements for the General Honors Award

-- Must meet regular admission requirements to the D.O. degree program
+- Meet regular admission requirements to the D.O. degree program

-- includes a score of at least 24 on the Medical College Admissions Test (MCAT)
+- Includes a score of at least 498 on the Medical College Admissions Test (MCAT)

 - students who are accepted for admission following completion of B.S./B.A. must have completed the requirements for the Honors College Degree if admitted to the College of Osteopathic Medicine after completion of the baccalaureate degree